 - For Dry Skin: Apply oil on your face and wipe with clean wet cotton.
 This can be done every day.

 - For Oily Skin: Take olive oil in your palms and dab on your face.
 Olive Oil helps calm down the oil glands.
+Apart from skin nourishment, it also promotes eyebrow growth.

 4. Hair Mask For Frizzy Hair